yd4wh/data-512-a1/README.md

 ### Final Data:

-year: the year in which these pageviews are generated
+'year': the year in which these pageviews are generated

-month: the month in which these pageviews are generated
+'month': the month in which these pageviews are generated

-pagecount_all_views: all the legacy pagecount from both desktop site and mobile site
+'pagecount_all_views': all the legacy pagecount from both desktop site and mobile site

-pagecount_desktop_views: legacy pagecount from desktop site only
+'pagecount_desktop_views': legacy pagecount from desktop site only

-pagecount_mobile_views: legacy pagecount from mobile site only
+'pagecount_mobile_views': legacy pagecount from mobile site only

-pageview_all_views: all update method pageview from both desktop site and mobile site
+'pageview_all_views': all update method pageview from both desktop site and mobile site

-pageview_desktop_views: update method pageview from desktop site
+'pageview_desktop_views': update method pageview from desktop site

-pageview_mobile_views: update method pageview from mobile site
+'pageview_mobile_views': update method pageview from mobile site

 ### Note about the data:
 Pagecount information are from legacy data collection, which spans from December 2007 thru July 2016 for desktop site and from October 2014 thru July 2016 for mobile site.